syncfusion-content/maui-docs/MAUI/visual-studio-integration/template-studio.md

 1. Open the Visual Studio 2022.

-2. To develop the Syncfusion.NET MAUI application, select one of the following options:
+2. To develop the Syncfusion .NET MAUI application, select one of the following options:

      **Option 1**